kunstloch/Newsletter/README.md

 ### browser

-Newsletter signup can be find at [localhost:3000/](http://localhost:3000/) in your browser.
+Newsletter signup can be find now here [localhost:3000/](http://localhost:3000/) in your browser.